BlaccHippy/Phishing-Campaign/README.md

 ## Objective

-The Phishing Lab project aimed to design a phishing email simulation for the Security Awareness team.
-The primary focus was to review the conversion rate of several departments at Mastercard and make a concise phshing presentation for the worst performing departments.
+The Phishing Lab  aimed to design a phishing email simulation for the Security Awareness team.
+The primary focus was to review the conversion rate of several departments at Mastercard and make a concise phishing presentation for the worst performing departments.
 This hands-on experience was designed to deepen understanding of network security, social engineering, phishing campaigns, and employee training.

 ### Skills Learned